HarryPaniccc/DnD/Session Notes/Eclipse/Session 13 -.md

 - And then this

 ### Opening Monologue
-The idea is to Pavlov's dog them into the zone.
-Choose an arc intro song.

 > The surrounds you find yourself in are old.
 Older than you, maybe older than I. But one things for certain, you are not the first to come through here recently.
 >
-> The day is the nth of *month*, 813, and you are (bleeding/dying/chilling/eating).
+> The day is the 17th of *Vanadrahs*, 813, and you are (bleeding/dying/chilling/eating).

 # Session TODO
 - The party will find that [[Parcival Grimbourne]] has taken up the noble task of healing the injured soldiers under [[Lord Margit Tormon]]'s control.
 - The party will find that [[Douglas Dier]] has offered his services to [[Lord Margit Tormon|Margit Tormon]]'s seat of power as an advisor on magical occurences.
 He will be like a wizard vendor.
 - [[Flame Arrows]] and their value
+- Missing cleric's study
+- How to introduce Charles and Sarah
+- How to lead them below the castle?
+- At some point water becomes an issue?

 # Points of Interest